ssmodish/blog-app-api/instructions-Part1.md

 ### Make sure it's working

-Run `npm run dev` - if there are no errors it's working!
+Type in `npm run dev` in your terminal - if there are no errors it's working!
 In your browser - go to `localhost:8080/hello`, you should see something like this:
 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/lv45fqln64hkyoddku9o.png)

+## Congratulations - you just build a web server!

 ---